Septima/spatialsuite-s4/README.md

 Searching local data requires that an index of these data is configured and rebuilt every time data is updated.

-For Spatial Map versions 2.7+ the embedded database will be used to host the index.
-For previous versions of Spatial Map please see [Using an external database](#externaldb)
+For Spatial Map versions 2.7+ the embedded database will be used to host the index as default.
+With a very large index it is sometimes beneficial to use the [Using an external database](#externaldb) option.

+For previous versions of Spatial Map (without embedded database) please see [Using an external database](#externaldb)

 ### 5.a include the s4 java library: